 Other playful places in Paris:

-The Parc Zoologique de Paris – Zoo de Vincennes, reopens
+The Parc Zoologique de Paris – Zoo de Vincennes

-The Zoo de Vincennes, now called Parc de Zoologique de Paris is exiting lockdown and reopens from June 8, 2020.
-Let's (re)discover this magnificent zoo safely.
+The Zoo de Vincennes, also called Parc de Zoologique de Paris invites you to enjoy an open-air walk.
+Let's (re)discover this magnificent zoo and its lodgers safely.

 The new Grévin Paris reopens